 If you were not a member of the Scheme on 31 March 2014, then you were not permitted to join the Scheme for the remainder of your term of office.

-If you chose to opt out of the L G P S before the end of the term of office you were serving on 31 March 2014 and you were a member of the Scheme on 31 March 2014 then you could have elected to opt back into the Scheme for the remainder of that term of office.

 A term of office ends on the fourth day after the ordinary day of election of councillors, with a new term of office commencing on the same day as the old term ends.

 Options available on leaving the Scheme